bharathh4/Linux-cmd-tips-and-tricks/Linux.md

 python -c "import dbhelper;dbhelper.summary()" > dbnotes.txt

 # How to split text in linux using a delimitter
-This shows how to split by the delimitter '#' and select the second element grep 'None' /tmp/temp.txt | cut -d'#' -f2 -
+- This shows how to split by the delimitter '#' and select the second element
+- grep 'None' /tmp/temp.txt | cut -d'#' -f2 -

+# How to do inverse pattern match using grep in linux
+grep -v 'None' /tmp/temp.txt